Barrie Robison

 Slide version of this module

 A Reveal.js slide outline is available for live delivery, workshop rehearsal, and follow-up refinement.
-It should remain a condensed version of the framing, layer map, worked example, decision aid, and exercise documented here.
+It should remain a condensed version of the lifecycle framing, Vandalizer evaluation exercises, provenance activity, short context-for-trust setup, final analytics demo, and adoption decision framework documented here.